Rio7-codes/The-Debate-Standard/README.md

 **Final Year, School of Law at KIIT University**

-### Responsibilities
+Responsible for the conceptual foundation and debate expertise behind **The Debate Standard**, including:

 - Conceived the original idea for **The Debate Standard**
+- Authors expert-written debate blogs, articles, and educational resources
 - Provided debating domain expertise and feedback
-- Authors expert-written debate blogs, articles, and educational resources

 ---